Aryamirsepasi/swift-transformer/README.md

 - **227 Batches, Epoch 5/5 (Swift)**: Testing completed in 36.33 seconds
 - **227 Batches, Epoch 5/5 (Python)**: Testing completed in 219 seconds

 #### Summary:

 On average, the Swift variant is approximately **8.92×** faster during training and **6.54×** faster during testing compared to the Python variant.

+**More information about the performance can be found in the performance data folder.**

 ## Loss History Graph